kcarnold/cs344/content/units/04models/homework.md

 The following Fundamentals should mostly be review:

 - {{% fundamentals name="Classifier Diagnostics" nbname="diagnose-image-classifier.ipynb" %}}: report on the mistakes made by a classifier
-- [Image Ops](/fundamentals/image-ops.ipynb): perform broadcast and reduction operations on a tensor representing a batch of color images
+- {{% fundamentals name="Image Ops" nbname="image-ops.ipynb" %}}: perform broadcast and reduction operations on a tensor representing a batch of color images

 These will practice some new skills: